Services for Children and Families

 - B3 Individual Respite

 What is Outpatient Treatment (Therapy)?

-- A Comprehensive Assessment is an intensive clinical and functional face to face evaluation of a child's mental health, developmental disability, or substance abuse condition to develop a report and treatment recommendations.
-(In other words, it is an evaluation to help decide what kinds of services will meet the child's needs.)
+A Comprehensive Clinical Assessment is an intensive clinical and functional face to face evaluation of a child’s mental health, intellectual or developmental disability, or substance abuse condition to develop a rapport and treatment recommendations.
+(In other words, it is an evaluation to help decide what kinds of services will meet the child’s needs.)

-- The following is included in the Comprehensive Assessment:
+The following is included in the Comprehensive Clinical Assessment:

 - Health history